Elephant Hills Tented Camp

 Tropical climate and the driest months to visit are December to March.
 November and April are also good months to visit and you may get some rain, although it is outside of the monsoon season.
 May to October is the monsoon with downpours occurring once or twice a day, rather than constant rain.

-To start planning your vacation to Elephant Hills Tented Camp
+Call us on 858 345 1762 to start planning your vacation to Elephant Hills Tented Camp or take a look at our itineraries to Thailand

 Elephant Hills Tented Camp is located in Khao Sok in Thailand and comprises two camps, the main camp is just outside the National Park and another camp is on Cheow Larn Lake within the park.
 Elephant Hills offers classic soft adventure experiences.